 The Baton Rouge Area Leadership Program was founded as a program of the BRAC to prepare a diverse group of professionals for leadership positions in the community.
-There are now over 700 graduates of the program, many of whom serve in leadership positions on boards, commissions, and hold both state and local public offices.
+There are now over 1,000 graduates of the program, many of whom serve in leadership positions on boards, commissions, and hold local, state, or federal elected offices.

 History & Overview

 BRAC initiated the Baton Rouge Area Leadership Program in 1985; since that time the program has been an excellent resource for community leaders.

 Because the Baton Rouge Area Leadership Program focuses on key areas of concern (e.g., education, cultural and personal diversity, city and state government, healthcare and social concerns, economic development, the arts and media, the criminal justice system, and the environment), graduates leave the program with first-hand knowledge of the issues facing our region and the potential for a positive community experience through volunteerism.
 Recently, the curriculum has been expanded to allow participants to collectively develop and implement a class project relating to their learning experiences.

 Nominees are accepted from public and private agencies, corporations, civic and other organizations, and individual nominators.
 Applicants are accepted on the basis of demonstrated leadership ability through career or community achievements, concern for the future of the Baton Rouge area and commitment to the program.
 Every July, a selection committee recommends 35 to 38 candidates, based on a cross-section of the community in terms of occupation, gender, race, age, and affiliations.